teamt5-it/official-website/_posts/2019-07-10-another-supply-chain-attack-asus-software-updates-was-hacked.md

 In “Hunter” page, you are able to search “thumbprint = 626646d29c5b0e7c53aa84698a4a97be323cf17f” by switching scope to “Certificate” (Please select “Engine Version” to All).

 p.s.
-If you find any matched results, don’t be hesitate to contact with us.
+If you find any matched results, don’t hesitate to contact with us.

 ![Thumbprint matched endpoints and programs.](/assets/images/02_04.png "Thumbprint matched endpoints and programs.")
 _Thumbprint matched endpoints and programs._